mattermost/mattermost-handbook/operations/operations/company-cadence.md

 ## CEO Listening Tours

-Listening to feedback is vital to iteration, and to continually improving everything we do.
+Listening to feedback is vital to iteration and to continually improve everything we do.

 Feedback and listening is at the core of our self-awareness leadership principle.
 We have annonymous feedback available in every weekly Customer Obsession/All-Hands Meeting.